-Contract regulations cover all types of contract including awarding contracts, placing orders, loan or leasing arrangements, employing outside consultants and even cases where a party is supplying goods, works or services or disposing of assets (other than land) or spending grant income received from a third party.
+9.1 Contract regulations cover all types of contract including awarding contracts, placing orders, loan or leasing arrangements, employing outside consultants and even cases where a party is supplying goods, works or services or disposing of assets (other than land) or spending grant income received from a third party.
 They must be followed for all contracts with outside organisations or people.
+These contract regulations cover any contract or purchase of goods and services by any employee regardless of how the expenditure is funded.

-9.1 What is a contract?
+9.2 What is a contract?

-- 9.1.1 A contract is any agreement to provide goods, works or services in exchange for payment.
-Employees should avoid giving verbal commitments to suppliers as this can constitute a contract. - 9.1.2 The terms and conditions to be applied to the contract provide clarity and protection to the participants, and the specification of the requirement should be clearly understood by both parties.
+- 9.2.1 A contract is any agreement to provide goods, works or services in exchange for payment or in kind.
+Employees should avoid giving verbal commitments to suppliers as this can constitute a contract. - 9.2.2 The terms and conditions to be applied to the contract provide clarity and protection to the participants, and the specification of the requirement should be clearly understood by both parties.
 Their length and complexity are likely to depend on the extent of cost and complexity of the goods or services to be supplied.